Tomotley: Town

 Tomotley first appears in the European colonial historical record in 1756, when it was led by Cherokee chief Attakullakulla.
 That same year, a small English force under Captain Raymond Demeré arrived in the area to build and garrison Fort Loudoun on the Little Tennessee River near the Tellico.
-The British were trying to protect the Cherokee, who they wanted as allies in the French and Indian War.
+The British were trying to protect the Cherokee, whom they wanted as allies in the French and Indian War.

 The garrison was greeted at Tomotley by the chief, Conocotocko (Old Hop), who told Demeré, "I am now old and lie upon a bad bearskin.
 My life is not more than an inch long."
 William de Brahm, who designed the fort, resided at Tomotley while the fort was being constructed in late 1756.

 Around this time, a sharp political rift occurred in the Cherokee hierarchy between those who were aligned with pro-French and pro-English factions.
 Tensions were increasing as the French and British were engaged in the Seven Years' War in Europe, known as the French and Indian War on its North American front.
 When pro-French sentiments began to prevail in the key Overhill town of Great Tellico, its pro-English headman Ostenaco was forced to flee to the Little Tennessee Valley.
 By the time Anglo-American colonist Henry Timberlake visited the Little Tennessee Valley in the Overhill Country on his peace mission in 1761, Ostenaco was governor of Tomotley (Attakullakulla was listed as governor of the nearby towns of Tuskegee and Mialoquo).

 During the American Revolution and Cherokee–American wars, most of the Overhill towns were destroyed by American forces.
 Because Tomotley was located at a strategic ford along the Little Tennessee, it was the first of the Overhill towns to be captured in 1776 by William Christian's expedition.
 When John Sevier invaded the valley three years later, he reported that Tomotley was still in ruins.